OpenBuildings/spiderling/README.md

   ->click_button('Submit');
 ```

-This will output the text content of the html node ``li.test`` fill in some inputs and submit the form.
+This will output the text content of the HTML node ``li.test`` fill in some inputs and submit the form.

 ## The DSL